 Authorized redirect URIssection seen in the below screenshot, which should look something like this:

-Once all this is set up, you’ll be given your client ID and client secret.
+Once done, you’ll be given your client ID and client secret.

 Retrieving your Client ID and Secret